Expert Interview: How to Coach Sales Reps for Maximum Impact

 With reps working remotely, sales leaders are often no longer physically in the same building for observation and mentoring of their team.
 Practice, role playing, call coaching, reinforcement—all the traditional tools in a sales coach’s arsenal—have typically been done in person.

 To dive into this topic, we sat down with Chester Liu, VP of Growth at Allego.
 With over twenty years in the software industry, nearly ten in sales enablement, and an MBA from the MIT Sloan School of Management, Chester has a proven track record of building successful sales enablement teams and programs.
+Below he provides insight into the challenges facing sales coaches today, and shares advice for coaching sales reps in a modern, virtual world.

 >>Watch How to Maximize the Business Impact of Sales Coaching to learn more from Allego’s VP of Growth Chester Liu. <<